Skip to main content

 Home Loan Principal Repayment

-The principal portion of your EMI is 80C-deductible.
-The interest portion is deductible under Section 24(b) (up to ₹2 lakh for self-occupied property) — that’s a separate deduction.
-Be careful: if you sell the house within 5 years of possession, the 80C deductions previously claimed are added back to your income in the year of sale.
+The principal portion of your home loan EMI is 80C-deductible.
+The interest portion is separate — deductible under Section 24(b) up to ₹2L for self-occupied property.
+Important caveat: if you sell the house within 5 years of taking possession, the 80C deductions previously claimed are added back to your income in the year of sale.

 Why 80C Often Doesn’t Matter Under the New Regime

-The new tax regime (default for FY 2026-27) does not allow Section 80C deductions.
-Instead, it offers:
+The new tax regime (default for FY 2026-27) doesn’t allow Section 80C deductions.
+Instead:

 • Lower tax slabs across the board